hpcsc/kubernetes-vagrant/README.md

 ## Step 3: Get admin user config file from master node

-After cluster is up, execute:
+admin config file from master node is copied to `./tmp/admin.conf` once cluster is up

+Execute following script to merge this `admin.conf` file with your existing config file from `~/.kube/config` and output to `./tmp/config.merged` file

 ```
 ./merge-kube-config.sh
 ```

-Enter vagrant password if asked (default is `vagrant`)

-This script copies kubernetes cluster admin config from vagrant to `tmp` folder, merge this config file with your existing config file at `~/.kube/config` and output to `tmp/config.merged` file

 Move `tmp/config.merged` to `~/.kube/config` to start interacting with the cluster